t4chib4ne/glycerin/README.md

 # glycerin

-Glycerin is a simple utility for logging a single application.
+glycerin is a simple utility for logging a single application.

 ## Notice